-It was said earlier that octave stacks formed of opposite inversions of tritones or fifos are the primitive elements of PKP.
-The default form of an octave stack is anchor-centered, just as the default direction of a building block is up from an anchor.
+Octave stacks formed of a building block and its opposite inversion are the primitive elements of PKP.

+The default form of an octave stack, illustrated above for the Ionian mode, is anchor-centered, just as the default direction of a building block is up from an anchor.
 Inversions, if needed, are simple, but having a standard default form provides a simple starting point.
-Picturing anchor-centered octave stacks in the following Lego-like way is helpful.
-This picture is for a particular classical mode (Ionian) but it effectively illustrates a feature of PKP's unique combination of simplicity and depth, namely that fifos are, literally, morphed tritones.
-This is important because it enables leaving fifo details in harmony to context established by tritones.
-The meaning of the notation on the left is very simple: the anchor locates the building block going up from it and the color-coded box prefixes identify the size of the octave-completion building block going down.
-The fourteen building blocks in this picture are determined by only four color-coded anchor symbols, one of which (I) determines the others via the simple anchor line \$-I-M-A of the mode that is itself determined by the tritone via the mode signature.
+The meaning of the notation on the left is very simple: the anchor locates the building block going up from it and the color-coded box prefixes identify the size of the octave-completion building block going down (red completes red, blue completes green, green completes blue).
 The stacks share a central note (white text), which requires thinking of the building blocks as overlapped at these points, with the building block going up from the anchor on top of the one going down.
-The core consists of the tritone and two fifo stacks morphed directly from it, holding the center note going up, and the outer notes (considered as one note) going down.
-The morphing continues beyond the core by these fifos morphing into other fifos by whole tones.
-Thus one tritone stack is the "seed" of twelve fifos.